ddev/ddev.com/src/content/blog/scripts-powered-by-ddev.md

 Working with those custom Docker images was a terrible experience and it made me realize how well done DDEV is designed and how good it works.
 The solution to this problem was
 clear: I had to introduce DDEV in my new team.

-Thankfully, I had experience doing the same before.
-Indeed, in my previous job, a Drupal focused web agency, I wanted to introduce DDEV 4 years prior in time.
-Back then, most of the developers would offer resistance, specially senior developers which do not like anyone to tell them how to do their job or which tools to use.
-However, being around in that company for a few years, I had a good reputation and most of the developers gave DDEV a try.
-After the usual problems that occur when you try something for the first time, most of the developers really enjoyed DDEV and clearly saw its potential: it was much better local environment and they were more productive.
-It would not take much long time after DDEV was officially the tool to use by default in any new project inside the company.
+Thankfully, I had experience with this.
+In my previous job, a Drupal-focused web agency, I introduced DDEV to the team.
+Back then, most of the developers offered some resistance, especially senior developers who don't like anyone telling them how to do their job or which tools to use.
+However, after being around in that company for a few years, I had a good reputation and most of the developers gave DDEV a try.
+After the usual problems that occur when you try something for the first time, most of the developers really enjoyed DDEV and clearly saw its potential: it was much better their previous local environment and they were more productive.
+It didn't take long before DDEV was the official tool to use in any new project.

 However, this time was different.
 I did not have any reputation as I was new in the job, so all I had was my enthusiasm about DDEV and the conviction that it was a better solution for managing all the shop systems locally.